 Adobe Lightroom Training

-We can also offer software training on how to edit your photos using Adobe Lightroom – either in a group or on a 1 to 1 basis.
+We can also offer software training on how to edit your photos using Adobe Lightroom on a 1 to 1 basis – either in person or via video link.
 For more details, please see our Adobe Lightroom Training Courses page.

 If you would like to be the first to know when we announce new course dates, you can also sign up for our email newsletter here.